MrDrewShep/just_django_training/notes.md

 * `python manage.py [command(s) here]`
   * `startapp <appname>` creates a new app
   * `runserver` launches a web server

+### When changing models, and once upon start of the project
   * `makemigrations` generates files inside the `migrations/` directory within each app
   * `migrate` applies those migration files